nutsfinance/tapio-eth/docs/elin/contracts/governance/Governor.md

 *Emitted when a vote is cast with params.
 Note: `support` values should be seen as buckets.
 Their interpretation depends on the voting module used. `params` are additional encoded parameters.
-Their intepepretation also depends on the voting module used.*
+Their interpepretation also depends on the voting module used.*

 #### Parameters